Prom Pact: Plot

 The next day at school, Mandy refuses to talk to Graham, while Ben tries to talk to a still angry LaToya.
 LaToya finally forgives Ben on the condition they go to prom together.
 Back inside, Graham makes a grand prom proposal to Mandy (she realizes the other girl he was seeing was teaching him to dance for the proposal) and she happily accepts.
-Upon meeting with Ben outside, she learns that Ben turned down LaToya and he snaps at her for not considering his feelings.
+Upon meeting with Ben outside, she learns that Ben turned down LaToya and he snaps at her for not sticking to the pact.
 Students film their argument where Ben announces that Mandy was just using Graham to get a letter of recommendation to Harvard.
 The video is seen by Graham who gives Mandy a letter and then breaks up with her.

 Mandy becomes a pariah at school and while speaking with Ms. Chen reveals that she did not turn in the letter.
 Realizing that she no longer cares about Harvard, she gives the letter back to Graham and then asks Ben to prom.
 Breaking down from her comical display, he accepts.
 The two get dressed and Mandy makes it up to Ben by taking him around town to fulfill their usual hangout rituals.

-The two finally arrive prom, where it is humorously revealed that besides them, no actually dressed like it was the 80s, but they still have a good time.
+The two finally arrive at prom, where it is humorously revealed that besides them, no one actually dressed like it was the 80s, but they still have a good time.
 Mandy avoids Graham as the prom queen and king are announced as LaToya and Ben, with Ben's voted having been fixed by Ms. Chen.
 Not wanting to pass on the opportunity, Ben declares his love to LaToya and embraces being prom king.
 Ben and LaToya convince Mandy to check her Harvard status again and is surprised to see that she has been accepted.
 Ms. Chen reveals that she sent a letter of recommendation herself and was surprised that it actually worked.

 Graduation Day arrives and Mandy makes a Salutatorian speech (she got a 94 in P.E.) that is inspired by her time with Graham, showing that she truly appreciated her time with him.
 Afterwards, Mandy and Ben promise to hang out when they get the chance to as Ben is happy to finally have LaToya as a girlfriend.
 Mandy has one final talk with Graham who reveals that he is attending UT, based on his dad's expectations.
 The two of them amicably part ways.
 Later, Mandy is at Harvard when she suddenly runs into Graham, who turned down UT and decided to take a year off to do inner city non profit work.
 The two of them kiss and renew their relationship.